-Students who experience sexual harassment or sexual assault in a school's education program and activities (by a faculty member, administrator, campus visitor or other student) are urged to report such conduct to the Title IX Coordinator, who is the vice president of student affairs at each college.
-A student may also contact the MCCCD EEO/AA Office to obtain the name and phone number of the college official designated to respond to sexual harassment complaints.
+Students who experience sexual harassment or sexual assault in a school's education program and activities (by a faculty member, administrator, staff, campus visitor or other student) are urged to report such conduct to the designated Title IX Coordinator, of which there is one for each MCCCD college.
+A student may also contact the MCCCD EEO/AA Office to obtain the name and phone number of the college official designated to respond to harassment complaints based on an individual's race, color, religion, sex, sexual orientation, gender identity, national origin, citizenship status (including document abuse), age, disability, veteran status or genetic information.

-3. General - Applicable to Both Employees and Students
+3. General

-A. Complaints will be investigated according to procedures established by the MCCCD EEO/AA Office.
-Copies of these procedures may be obtained in the college president's office, Office of the Vice President of Student Affairs and the MCCCD EEO/AA Office.
+- A. Complaints by employees will be investigated according to procedures established by the MCCCD EEO/AA Office.
+Copies of these procedures may be obtained on the District website and the MCCCD EEO/AA Office. - B. Complaints by students will be investigated according to the procedures established in the College Environment section of the Administrative Regulations (AR 2.4).
+Copies of these procedures are posted on the District website. - C. All complaints will be investigated in a prompt, through, and impartial manner. - D. Where investigation confirms the allegations, appropriate, response action will be taken by the college/center/MCCCD.

-- B. The college/center/MCCCD will investigate all complaints in a prompt, thorough, and impartial manner. - C. Where investigation confirms the allegations, appropriate responsive action will be taken by the college/center/MCCCD.
+AMENDED by the Administrative Regulations Approval Process, January 2, 2020

-5.1.13 Confidentiality
+5.1.12 Confidentiality

-Records will be maintained in a confidential manner to the extent permitted by law and insofar as they do not interfere with MCCCD's legal obligation to investigate and resolve issues of sexual harassment.
+Records will be maintained in a confidential manner to the extent permitted by law and insofar as they do not interfere with the Maricopa County Community College District's (MCCCD) legal obligation to investigate and resolve issues of discrimination and harassment based on one's protected class status as outlined in law and in MCCCD policy.
+The MCCCD cannot promise complete confidentiality.